cloudentity/ce-samples-identity-pool-reference-apps/README.md

 - Create a "Server Web" application and modify it to use "client_credentials" and "Client Secret Basic" as in the previous examples
 - Additionally, under the "Scopes" tab, expand "OAuth2" options, and check "Introspect tokens" and click "Save"
 - Add this application's client ID and client secret to `identity-pool-reference-ui-services-nodejs/.env` for the variables `USER_OAUTH_CLIENT_ID` and `USER_OAUTH_CLIENT_SECRET`
+- Make sure that you update the value of `USER_OAUTH_TOKEN_INTROSPECTION_PATH` to use the id for the workspace in which you created your custom IDP, e.g. `"/my-custom-login-demo/oauth2/introspect"`

 > Note: the instructions above should be modified if using the `admin` workspace to set up your custom IDP.
 In this case, set `USER_OAUTH_CLIENT_ID`, `USER_OAUTH_CLIENT_SECRET` and `USER_OAUTH_TOKEN_PATH` to blank strings.
-The backend services app will then user the admin values for token introspection.
+For `USER_OAUTH_TOKEN_INTROSPECTION_PATH`, use the value `"/admin/oauth2/introspect"` The backend services app will then user the admin values for token introspection.

 For the self-reset password flow, it is necessary for the underlying API to use an application in the system workspace, so we will need to fill in the values for `SYSTEM_OAUTH_CLIENT_ID` and `SYSTEM_OAUTH_CLIENT_SECRET` in `identity-pool-reference-ui-services-nodejs/.env` as well.
-It is fine to copy the same values from `identity-pool-reference-ui-authn-app-nodejs/.env`, or create a new OAuth Application following the previous instructions in the System workspace.
+It is fine to copy the same values from `identity-pool-reference-ui-authn-app-nodejs/.env`, or create a new OAuth Application following the previous instructions in the System workspace (note that it must have `identity` and `manage_logins` scopes enabled).

 Finally, we need to configure ACP to map the Identity Pool user's UUID into the access token, as this value is not available by default, and without it, there is no way for our APIs to get this context.
 We can name the access token key that will hold this value to anything we want, but for this reference app, we will call it `identity_pool_uuid`.
 To configure this: